selaianwary/selaianwary.github.io/_posts/2022-04-04-publish-markdowns-to-medium.markdown

 gem install --user-install bundler jekyll
 ```

-> ***N.B.** If you're using different version of Ruby there is a tool called **rbenv** which allows you to install and run different versions of Ruby side-by-side.
+> ***N.B.** If you're using different versions of Ruby there is a tool called **rbenv** which allows you to install and run different versions of Ruby side-by-side.
 This is also explained in the Jekyll documentation.
 So, this and your environment variables could be something to look out for while you're troubleshooting.*

 ### 4. Configuring your Site
 Open the *Gemfile* that Jekyll created in VS Code and follow the steps below for a basic configuration: